H\"older continuous dissipative solutions of ideal MHD with nonzero helicity: Estimates on the Reynolds stress

 Beyond these technical difficulties, a crucial factor in obtaining acceptable bounds is that $\phi^c$ and $\psi^c$ are very close to $\pi$ in $C^2$.
 This is ensured by selecting a diffeomorphism $\psi^0$ that is nearly volume-preserving.
 If we had not required to be so close to~$\pi$, we could have omitted the third term in (\ref{def psi}), which would significantly simplify \cref{section estimates diffeo} and \cref{section estimates vector fields}.
 In conclusion, estimating $\mathcal{R}(\partial_t w_\phi)$ is the most delicate part of our construction, introducing additional complexity that would otherwise be unnecessary.

 Before we begin with more complex estimates, we establish the following elementary fact.
 We refer to Appendix~\ref{appendix a} for the definition of the ``triple'' norm we use in the following.
-Throughout, $\tau$ is any fixed constant in the interval $(0,1)$. \begin{lemma} A map $g\in C^2(\RR^3\times[0,T], \RR^3)$ satisfies:
+Recall that $\tau>0$ is a very small parameter given by \cref{lema relaciones entre parámetros}. \begin{lemma} A map $g\in C^2(\RR^3\times[0,T], \RR^3)$ satisfies:

 \end{lemma} \begin{proof} Since $\mathcal{R}$ is a bounded operator from $B^{s}_{\infty,\infty}(\RR^3)$ to $B^{s+1}_{\infty,\infty}(\RR^3)$, for a fixed time $t\in[0,T]$ we have

 Similarly,

 where we have used that $\mathcal{R}$ commutes with $\partial_t$.
 The required estimates follow. \end{proof} Although the previous estimates may appear crude, one cannot expect a much better behavior from a general function, since the smoothing effect of $\mathcal{R}$ applies only to spatial oscillations.
 Consequently, only functions whose temporal oscillations are not significantly faster than their spatial ones can benefit from improved estimates due to the action of $\mathcal{R}$.
 Fortunately, many functions in our construction exhibit this behavior, which we make more precise in the following definition: